| |

 |

-Maryse
+Maryse Mitchell-Brody

-Mitchell-Brody (1984-): Maryse is a(n): organizer, proud
+(1984-): Maryse is a(n): organizer, proud tía,

-tía, revolutionary, day-dreamer, tortured artist, badass
+revolutionary, day-dreamer, tortured artist, badass facilitator,

-one.
-Along with her work with the Icarus
+her work with the Icarus

 Project, Maryse is an advocate for sex workers' rights